 STEP 4.
-THE FIRST ROW
+THE FIRST ROW:

 - Using an approved trowel and wood flooring adhesive, spread the glue between the wall and first chalk line. - Working left to right, lay the first plank against the wall (adjust spacers to ensure row lines up with your working line) using full length planks (the groove edge should follow along the working line).
 Continue laying the first row until you reach the other wall.
+Ensure proper glue transfer to back of planks by applying pressure or using a white rubber mallet.